Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 When that happens, the two addresses are part of the same transaction and are effectively linked together.
 From that point onward, anyone looking at Address A would be able to tell that it is linked with Address B.

-To protect from this, you can create multiple wallets right from Particl Desktop, each with their own purpose.
+To protect from this, you can create multiple wallets right from :term:`Particl Desktop`, each with their own purpose.
 Because each wallet is independent, none of the addresses can be used together and linked.
 Each wallet can also be encrypted independently with different passwords, providing more security to your funds.

 This function greatly improves your online privacy by taking the human mistake factor out of the equation and making it impossible to unwillingly "taint" transactions with addresses you'd rather keep private.